dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: false
 :::

 On paper, the Bangalore region looked very similar to the nearby province of Punjab in Pakistan, or to the Zheijiang province in coastal China.
-What made the balance tilt in favour of Karnataka, the Indian state where Bangalore is, is its unique concentration of tech talents and its institutions.
+What made the balance tilt in favour of Karnataka --the Indian state where Bangalore is-- is its unique concentration of tech talents and its institutions.

-More generally, innovative firms typically seek 3 types of strategic assets when investing abroad: specialised knowledge that is only present in this area, innovation-prone economic conditions [5] and favourable local institutional arrangements and norms [6] like a strong enforcement of intellectual property rights and patent law for instance.
+More generally, innovative firms typically seek 3 types of strategic assets when investing abroad: specialised knowledge that is only present in this area, innovation-prone economic conditions [5] and favourable local institutional arrangements and norms [6] like a strong enforcement of intellectual property rights and respected patent laws for instance.

 [4]: http://www.tandfonline.com/doi/abs/10.1080/09654313.2015.1129395?journalCode=ceps20 "Crescenzi, Pietrobelli & Rabelloti (2016)"